 The Taiwanese singer has long been a supporter of the LGBTQ+ community.
 A-mei was one of the first celebrities to sign a petition for same-sex marriage in the country and also led a benefit concert for the cause.
 She has highlighted equality in many of her songs, as well, with the music video for “Love Is The Only Way” featuring a marriage ceremony between men, and “Rainbow” becoming an anthem for same-sex relationships.

-Bretman Rock Laforga, influencer (Philippines)
+Bretman Rock, influencer (Philippines)

 The viral sensation from the Philippines (who is, however, based in Hawaii) has been known to speak about the importance of representation in his many media appearances, from his MTV reality show to magazine features in Teen Vogue and Nylon Manila.
-In 2021, Laforga became the first openly gay man to appear on the cover of Playboy.
-“For Playboy to have a male on the cover is a huge deal for the LGBT community… And I’m so pretty,” he says in a tweet shared by the online magazine.
+In 2021, he became the first openly gay man to appear on the cover of Playboy.
+“For Playboy to have a male on the cover is a huge deal for the LGBT community… And I’m so pretty,” he said in a tweet shared by the online magazine.

 Patrick Sun, founder, Sunpride Collection (Hong Kong)